Slack 22.06.25

 - Fixed: Uploading multiple files at the same time is now more reliable than it was.

-- Fixed: In an act of overzealous ennui, sending “/shrug” without any text following it was causing the app to crash.
-Quite ridiculous.
+- Fixed: In an act of over-enthusiastic ennui, sending “/shrug” without any text following it was causing the app to crash.
+Utterly ridiculous.
 If there was ever a message that could stand alone, it was this.
 For the good of all humanity, it now works once more.

 Slack 19.09.20